PineScript Coding Tutorial

 PineScript Tutorial

-A script can refer to simple research (Study) or an automated system (Strategy).
-Both elements (Studies and Strategies) include functions and variables.
-At the beginning of each script, there is a statement declaring the version of PineScript, the name of the script, and whether if it is a Study or a Strategy:
+A script can represent either simple research (Study) or an automated system (Strategy).
+Both Studies and Strategies include functions and variables.
+At the beginning of each script, there is a statement declaring the PineScript version, the script’s name, and whether it is a Study or a Strategy.

 //@version=4